allthingslinux/tux/docs/content/developer/concepts/core/base-cog.md

 ---
 title: Base Cog
 description: Enhanced base cog class providing database access, configuration helpers, and automatic usage generation for Tux Discord bot extensions.
+tags:
+  - developer-guide
+  - concepts
+  - core
+  - cogs
 ---

 # Base Cog

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The `BaseCog` class is the foundation for all Tux cogs.
 It extends discord.py's `commands.Cog` with Tux-specific features that make building commands easier and more consistent.